Degrees Needed for a Criminology and Criminal Justice Career

 If you have any designs to move up the chain and work in management, a political science degree can help you navigate the local or state legislative process and help you better obtain and allocate resources for your department.
 By combining elements of sociology and criminal justice, a political science degree can provide a well-rounded knowledge base for an aspiring police officer or prepare you for a chance at law school.

 With so much money changing hands electronically, the field of forensic accounting is increasing in necessity and popularity.
 An accounting degree can give you an edge in this growing field of investigations of financial crimes.
-In fact, accounting is one of the five career tracks the FBI employs.
+Accounting is one of the five career tracks the FBI employs.

 Moreover, a computer science degree will give you the knowledge and experience you need to become a digital forensics expert, which is a highly marketable and growing field.
 In the digital age, computer science degrees are great for aspiring investigators.